-Component/ Stakeholders Issues Issue Addressed in ESMP Starcholders compensation will be provided for any crop damage.
+Component/ Stakeholders Issues Issue Addressed in ESMP compensation will be provided for any crop damage.
 Many portions of Upper Rampur Canal are filled up due to human activity shall be desilted and connected with main stream.
-Possibility will be explored under state project if current scope is limited.
-More sand mining may be promoted in Mundeswari to desilt sand deposition.
+Possibility will be explored under state funded project if current scope is limited.
+Mundeswari to desilt sand deposition.
 Based on the requirement, Government may enhance sand mining activity.
 Specialised contractor with previous experience of river desiltation will be engaged for Mundeswari desiltation.
 Community facilities live bus stop, bridge will be damaged which may impact on people on a short term.
 List of community properties expected to be damaged are already identified.
 Avoidance principle will be followed and required precautions will be taken during construction.
 However, in unavoidable situation, all such facilities will be relocated / re-constructed by the implementing entity / concerned department.
-WBMIFMP will ensure reconstruction or shifting of such facilities. either side of embankment shall not be Temple/ burning ghat will be avoided with design alternative.
-Strengthening and protection work will be carried out on opposite site of such establishment. of water in Upper Rampur Khal.
+WBMIFMP will ensure reconstruction or shifting of such facilities.
+Temple/ burning ghat will be avoided with design alternative.
+Strengthening and protection work will be carried out on opposite site of such of water in Upper Rampur Khal.
 Rotting Jute farmers may adopt ribbon retting, a method of rotting the plants with less water and in shorter time.
 This project does not intend to enhance any kind of pollution.
 There exists one sacred grove (300 years old Banyan Tree) on Upper Rampur left Embankment at Bhut Bhanga More .
 This portion is not coming under proposed work zone.
 Contractor shall not store construction Construction material will be stored on side of embankment keeping enough space for local commuters.
 Haul road will be provided for material transfer.
 Contractor shall obtain consent of land owner before stocking construction or demolition material for temporary period on agricultural land.
 Crop compensation will be provided in case of crop damage.
 Construction labour shall not throw away any plastic bag/ materials to nearby agricultural field.
-Waste bin will be provided in each work site for collection of plastic waste.
-These bins will be emptied and waste materials will be dumped to nearby sanitary landfill side on regular basis.
 Operator shall be engaged at each outlet point to control irrigation structure Automated gate operation at level 1 & 2 canal is considered under this project.
 No private land shall be acquired Project is not intended to acquire any private land.
 However, RAP is proposed for encroachment related issues, limiting to 5 m. on both sides of the embankment where flood wall with sheet pile and embankment strengthening work is proposed. during construction and operation Contractor will be appropriately oriented to engage local labour force in the work to the possible extent based on the required skill base.
 It will be a part of the contractor's obligation.
-Less or almost non-availability of irrigation water during Rabi & Boro along with promotion of conjunctive water use improve water availability.
+Improvement in irrigation structure and system along with promotion of conjunctive water use will improve water availability.